DataJourneyHQ/.github/README.md

 # Welcome to DataJourneyHQ 💚

-`Where Open Source Meets Design, Business, Community, and Data!`
+`Where Open Source meets Design, Business, Community, and Data!`

 We design toolkits, workflows, and learning experiences that make working with data more reproducible, ethical, and human-centred.